 Behavioral Tech is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 The maximum AMA PRA Category 1 Credits™ designated by Behavioral Tech for this activity = 24.

-Social Workers- WA
+Social Workers- Washington

-Behavioral Tech will apply the NASW, Washington State Chapter, Provider Number 1975-166, to offer continuing education for Certified Social Workers.
+Behavioral Tech will apply to the NASW, Washington State Chapter, Provider Number 1975-166, to offer continuing education for Certified Social Workers.
 Behavioral Tech will email a certificate of attendance upon 100% completion of this activity.
 The hours of CE allocated for this activity = 24.

-Social Workers – NY
+Social Workers – New York

-Behavioral Tech is approved recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers, #0040.
+Behavioral Tech is approved by recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers, #0040.
 Behavioral Tech will email a letter documenting attendance to participants with 100% completion of the program and homework.
 The hours allocated for this activity = 24.

 Notice of requirements for successful completion: For all trainings (both in-person and remote), participants must attend 100% of the training and complete the Final Evaluation to receive a certificate of successful completion.
 This includes signing in and out each day/session of the event.
-For remote, Instructor-led training, participants have to pass the Post Assessment(s) with a score of 70% or higher.
+For remote, Instructor-led online training, participants have to pass the Post Assessment(s) with a score of 75% or higher.